cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 - <a href="https://drive.google.com/drive/folders/1TkuaU2_9_QdL-u0pftaIGQu6ecTN5Ci1">Google Drive folder</a>, where we keep all of our public documents.
 - <a href="https://calendar.google.com/calendar/u/0/embed?src=c_3fc5c4d6ece9d80d49f136c1dcd54d7f44e1acefdbe87228c92ff268e85e2ea0@group.calendar.google.com&ctz=America/Los_Angeles">Open Robotics Community Calendar</a>, where you can sign up to receive calendar reminders of our meetings.

+## 2024-10-21: Upcoming Meeting

+The group plans to meet and discuss the latest news in Cloud Robotics.
+Please come along if you want to catch up with others in the field!

-## 2023-10-07 <mark>upcoming guest talk</mark>: Enabling Usable and Reliable Cloud Robotics with FogROS2 (Kaiyuan Eric Chen)
+## 2024-10-07 Guest Talk: Enabling Usable and Reliable Cloud Robotics with FogROS2 (Kaiyuan Eric Chen)

- On 2023-10-07 we will host a talk by [Kaiyuan Eric Chen](https://keplerc.github.io/), a PhD student in the Department of Computer Sciences at UC Berkeley and a member of Berkeley Automation Lab working closely with [Ken Goldberg](https://goldberg.berkeley.edu/) and Jeffrey Ichnowski.
+The group hosted a talk about [FogROS2](https://github.com/BerkeleyAutomation/FogROS2) presented by [Kaiyuan Eric Chen](https://keplerc.github.io/), a PhD student in the Department of Computer Sciences at UC Berkeley and a member of Berkeley Automation Lab working closely with [Ken Goldberg](https://goldberg.berkeley.edu/) and Jeffrey Ichnowski.

- Eric has been leading the work on [FogROS2](https://berkeleyautomation.github.io/FogROS2): a state-of-the-art open source cloud robotics framework that offloads unmodified ROS2 applications to the cloud.
-He will give a talk overarching the different results obtained with the FogROS2 line of research.
+More information about the presentation, including a summary of its content and some links, are available on the [blog post](/blog/eric-chen-fogros2).

+The group spent some time at the end discussing recent news in robotics, and the plan for the next meeting.

+The full meeting recording is available blow.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OISBgMuVWf4?si=ZoMrmwUkDlM-GInS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 2024-09-23 Talk: CloudGripper (Florian Pokorny)